multiOTP/multiotp/readme_4.3.2.5.txt

 2013-08-21 4.0.5   SysCo/al Fixed the check of the cache lifetime
-                            Added a temporary server blacklist during the same instances Default server timeout is now set to 1 second 2013-08-20 4.0.4   SysCo/al Adding an optional group attribute for the user (which will be send with the Radius Filter-Id option) Adding scratch passwords generation (if the token is lost) Automatic database schema upgrade using method UpgradeSchemaIfNeeded() Adding client/server support with local cache
+                            Added a temporary server blacklist during the same instances Default server timeout is now set to 1 second 2013-08-20 4.0.4   SysCo/al Added an optional group attribute for the user (which will be send with the Radius Filter-Id option) Added scratch passwords generation (if the token is lost) Automatic database schema upgrade using method UpgradeSchemaIfNeeded() Added client/server support with local cache
-                            Adding CHAP authentication support (PAP is of course still supported) The encryption key is now a parameter of the class constructor The method SetEncryptionKey('MyPersonalEncryptionKey') is DEPRECATED
+                            Added CHAP authentication support (PAP is of course still supported) The encryption key is now a parameter of the class constructor The method SetEncryptionKey('MyPersonalEncryptionKey') is DEPRECATED
                             The method DefineMySqlConnection is DEPRECATED
-                            Full MySQL support, including tables creation (see example and SetSqlXXXX methods) Adding email, sms and seed_password to users attributes Adding sms support (aspsms, clickatell, intellisms, exec) Adding prefix support for debug mode (in order to send Reply-Message := to Radius) Adding a lot of new methods to handle easier the users and the tokens General speedup by using available native functions for hash_hmac and others Default max_time_window has been lowered to 600 seconds (thanks Stefan for suggestion) Integrated Google Authenticator support with integrated base 32 seed handling
+                            Full MySQL support, including tables creation (see example and SetSqlXXXX methods) Added email, sms and seed_password to users attributes Added sms support (aspsms, clickatell, intellisms, exec) Added prefix support for debug mode (in order to send Reply-Message := to Radius) Added a lot of new methods to handle easier the users and the tokens General speedup by using available native functions for hash_hmac and others Default max_time_window has been lowered to 600 seconds (thanks Stefan for suggestion) Integrated Google Authenticator support with integrated base 32 seed handling